Némethi Ferenc (1510-1565) and the wine of Tokaj

 A member of the Valiant Order

 Our hero was a member of the Valiant Order of the Hungarian Borderland.
 He certainly had lived the adventurous life of a Renaissance nobleman during the Dual Kingship.
 By examining his life, we can take a look into how Hungarian noblemen were balancing between the Habsburg-led Royal Western Hungary and the Szapolyai-clan led Royal Eastern Hungary which eventually has become the Principality of Transylvania, in the throat of the expanding Ottoman Empire.
 We can see how they tried to serve their homeland and collect riches for themselves, fighting their own countrymen in the meantime who were inspired by the same motivations.
 It just makes this age all the more interesting to me.
 In telling this tale, I rely on the excellent writing of the Hungarian historian, Szibler Gábor.
-(Please, note that I am using the Eastern name order for Hungarians.)
+(Please, note that I am using the Oriental name order for Hungarians where family names come first.)
 Read more about the Valiant Order here: